ozontech/file.d/pipeline/do_if/README.md

 ## Field operations
-`equal` checks whether the field value is equal to one of the elements in the values list.
+Operation `equal` checks whether the field value is equal to one of the elements in the values list.

 Example:
 ```yaml